 - Xiaomi Mi 9 vs Xiaomi Mi 8: Fast track to improvements

-The Mi Mix 3 impresses in many ways.
-It has a slider design that keeps the two front-facing cameras hidden from sight when not in use.
-This means the phone doesn’t sport a notch, which translates to more screen real estate.
-According to Xiaomi, the Mi Mix 3 offers a 93.4 percent screen-to-body ratio.
+The Xiaomi Mi Mix 3 5G stands out thanks to the fact that it’s the cheapest 5G smartphone around at 599 euros (~$677).
+Xiaomi’s first 5G device is significantly cheaper than rivals from Huawei and Samsung.
+It also delivers a rather slick slider design, keeping the two front-facing cameras out of sight when you don’t need them.
+Thanks to this design decision, you’ve got a phone without a notch, which translates to more screen real estate.
+According to Xiaomi, the Mi Mix 3 5G offers a 93.4 percent screen-to-body ratio.

-The last high-end model on our best Xiaomi phones list is the gaming-focused Black Shark Helo.
+The last high-end model on our best Xiaomi phones list is the gaming-focused Black Shark 2.
 It features an integrated liquid cooling system to avoid overheating during long gaming sessions, houses a dedicated “Shark key” for entering a high-performance gaming mode, and has customizable LED strips on the sides.
-It also supports gamepad attachments (image above) that make playing certain games a lot more enjoyable.
+It also supports gamepad attachments that make playing certain games a lot more enjoyable.

 In addition to its gaming features, the phone’s specs are what puts it on this list.
-The Black Shark Helo is powered by the Snapdragon 845 chipset, comes with up to 10GB of RAM, packs a 4,000mAh battery, and has a 6-inch Full HD+ display.
-Unfortunately, the phone has only been released in China so far with a starting price of 3,200 yuan (~$475).
-You can order yours from various Chinese online retailers including AliExpress, where you can get it for around $500,
+The Black Shark 2 is powered by the Snapdragon 855 chipset, comes with up to 12GB of RAM, packs a 4,000mAh battery with 27 watt charging, and has a 6.39-inch Full HD+ OLED display.
+The phone is available in the likes of the EU and the U.K. — expect to pay 549 euros or 470 pounds for the 8GB/128GB model.
+Xiaomi’s gaming phone is also available in India, with the 6GB/128GB model starting at 39,999 rupees (~$580).

 Best mid-range smartphone: Pocophone F1